NaishengZhang/book-recommendation-system/README.md

 The choice of extension is up to you, but here are some ideas:

    - *Extended interaction models*: The raw interaction data includes ratings (1-5 stars), but additional information is available, including [reviews](https://sites.google.com/eng.ucsd.edu/ucsdbookgraph/reviews?authuser=0).
 Can you use this additional information to improve recommendation accuracy?
+What about the `is_read` flag for each user/book interaction: how can you use this information?
    - *Comparison to single-machine implementations*: compare Spark's parallel ALS model to a single-machine implementation, e.g. [lightfm](https://github.com/lyst/lightfm).
 Your comparison should measure both effeciency (model fitting time as a function of data set size) and resulting accuracy.
   - *Fast search*: use a spatial data structure (e.g., LSH or partition trees) to implement accelerated search at query time.
 For this, it is best to use an existing library such as [annoy](https://github.com/spotify/annoy) or [nmslib](https://github.com/nmslib/nmslib), and you will need to export the model parameters from Spark to work in your chosen environment.
 For full credit, you should provide a thorough evaluation of the efficiency gains provided by your spatial data structure over a brute-force search method.
   - *Cold-start*: using the [supplementary book data](https://sites.google.com/eng.ucsd.edu/ucsdbookgraph/books?authuser=0), build a model that can map observable data to the learned latent factor representation for items.
 To evaluate its accuracy, simulate a cold-start scenario by holding out a subset of items during training (of the recommender model), and compare its performance to a full collaborative filter model.